 What if I get lost?
 It will not be easy to get lost.
 You will be with a group of kids that are all wearing the same shirts that say Camp St. Charles.
 Counselors will also have their bright yellow staff shirts on and will be looking out for you.
-Look for the bright yellow staff shirts!
+If you get separated, stay put and look for the bright yellow staff shirts!